xpdAcq/xpdAcq/doc/sb_icollection.rst

 The way this is done is that we associate metadata with each level of the hierarchy and levels that are lower in the hierarchy inherit the data from the higher levels.
 Two required pieces of data at the Beamtime level are ``PIlastName`` and ``SAF#``, the last name of the PI in charge of the beamtime and the number of the safety approval form for the experiment.
 This information will be typed once, but saved with every dataset during that beamtime.
 You can create multiple `instances` of each metadata level and these will be saved for later use.
-So at the beginning of the beamtime (or at home before you arrive using the xpdSim package) you can create a ``myGaAs`` object, an ``myIn25Ga75As``, and so on.
+So at the beginning of the beamtime (or at home before you arrive using simulation mode) you can create a ``myGaAs`` object, an ``myIn25Ga75As``, and so on.
 When you create a scanplan you just have tell it that the sample is ``myGaAs`` and all the metadata in myGaAs will automatically be saved with every scan in that scanplan.
 In ``xpdAcq``